dholab/MHC-II-allele-discovery/README.md

 --bam_folder /path/to/folder/of/PacBio_CSS_bam_files
 ```

-This command will automatically pull the workflow from GitHub and run it.
+After you supply correct file paths to a sample manifest and your data, this command will automatically pull the workflow from GitHub and run it.
 If you do not have Docker and NextFlow installed, or want to tweak any of the workflow's default configurations, proceed to the following sections.

+The sample manifest is a simple, headerless CSV file with three columns: BAM name, sample name, and animal ("mafa" for cynomolgus macaque, or "mamu" for rhesus macaque).
+An example can be found in `resources/sample.csv`.

 ## Detailed Instructions